phenogit/phenogit.github.io/_posts/2021-01-26-kit-korner-notes.markdown

         P : Could be a good balanced hand.
 It could also be a weak hand with no decent runout.
             If fourth seat passes, opener is on his own.
-        XX: 1 suit runout other than spades
+        XX: Forces 2C, 1 suit runout other than spades
         2C: clubs and above
         2D: diamonds and above
         2H: hearts and above
+        2S: To play

     1N!-(2C@)-??
         !: 10-12